Balance of payments, international investment position and external debt of the Russian Federation

 International investment position of the Russian Federation

-The increase in net international investment position of the Russian Federation in Q2 2025 (from $942.2 billion at the end of Q1 2025 to $988.3 billion as of June 30, 2025) was caused by a more significant growth in external assets compared to external liabilities primarily owing to the positive revaluation in the US dollar equivalent of financial instruments denominated in foreign currencies resulting from the weakening of the US dollar in the international market and rising gold prices (Tab.
-2).
+The increase in net international investment position of the Russian Federation in Q4 2025 (from $1,057.3 billion at the end of Q3 2025 to $1,113.0 billion as of December 31, 2025) was caused by the more significant rise in external assets compared to liabilities (Fig. 5).

 Foreign assets and liabilities of the Russian Federation, in billions of US dollars